ADA Compliance Professionals

 1. Law for federal agencies and contractors

 Section 508 compliance is mandatory if you are working with or for a US federal agency.
-Non-compliance can lead to contract issues.
-No wonder certain agencies are facing legal complaints or funding delays.
+Non-compliance can lead to contract issues, and certain agencies are facing legal complaints or funding delays.

 2. Good accessibility and inclusion

-Over 61 million adults in the US live with a disability issue.
+Over 61 million adults in the US live with a disability.
 508 compliance ensures equal access to information and services.

 Accessibility lawsuits are increasing.
-Staying compliant may avoid legal action and protect your brand’s reputation.
+Staying compliant avoids legal action and protects your brand’s reputation.

 4. Web becomes usable for everyone